Kelado/DeviceService/README.md

 - controllers
 - repositories

-Alos, the coverage is printed along side each package
+Also, the coverage is printed along side each package

 ### Containerize
 First to build the image, run: